banesullivan/gendocs/docs/index_base.rst

 That's it!
 That code block above is all you need to do to fully document your package(s).
 Now you can build the Sphinx documentation and all docs pages will be automatically generated.

-.. admonition:: Remove the `Edit on GitHub`
+.. admonition:: Remove the `Edit on GitHub` Button
    :class: warning

     Be sure to remove the `Edit on GitHub` link from your project by following `these steps`_.